-If there are larger objects or coarse dirt (cans, bottles, leaves, etc.) in front of the suction mouth, you can open the coarse material flap on the suction mouth by pressing down on the pedal Fig. 138-48.
+If there are larger objects or coarse dirt (cans, bottles, leaves, etc.) in front of the suction mouth, you can open the coarse material flap on the suction mouth by depressing the pedal Fig. 139-48.

 The pedal can be locked by shifting it to the right when it is operated.
 Pushing and shifting the pedal to the left with your foot will unlock it.